Pennsylvania Trust Guide

 About the Authors:

 Julieanne is the founding shareholder of Steinbacher, Goodall & Yurchak, an elder care and special needs law firm established in 2002.
-Julieanne is a Certified Elder Law Attorney (CELA) through the National Elder Law Foundation.
-She has a “Superb” AVVO Rating for attorneys and was a Super Lawyers Rising Star in 2013.
-A significant portion of her elder law practice specializes on estate and long-term care planning.
-As an attorney, her goal is to provide a bridge between legal services and the aging network.
+The firm also offers its clients quality representation in litigation matters.
+Julieanne is certified as an Elder Law Attorney (CELA) by the National Elder Law Foundation and holds an LL.M degree in elder law and estate planning from Western New England School of Law.
+She has a “Superb” AVVO Rating for attorneys and was a Super Lawyers Rising Star.
+Julieanne is a recipient of a 2015 PA Bar Association (PBA) Special Achievement Award, which recognized her dedication and commitment to the PBA's Quality of Life/Balance Committee.

 Julieanne is the President of Estate & Long Term Care Planning, Inc., a company which provides continuing education for the public and professionals in Pennsylvania and coaching for attorneys throughout the nation.
 She has estates, trusts, and taxation.
 She also has published materials in various newsletters and newspapers.
 Julieanne co-authored two books about trusts, Pennsylvania Trust Guide (Edition I and II) and the Pennsylvania Special Needs Planning Guide, both published by George T. Bisel Company, Co., Inc. Most recently, Julieanne joined by nine other leading elder law attorneys from across the nation, co-authored Protect Your Family!
 Don’t Write a Blank Check to the Nursing Home, a collaborative writing, broken down in layman’s terms, offering readers the essential tools and knowledge for effective long-term care planning.
 She is also a co-author of Protect Your Legacy!
 What You Really Need to Know for the Second Half of Life.